inokawa/virtua/README.md

 This project is a challenge to rethink virtualization.
 The goals are...

 - **Zero-config virtualization:** This library is designed to give the best performance without configuration.
-It also handles common hard things in the real world (dynamic size measurement, scroll position adjustment while reverse scrolling and imperative scrolling, etc).
+It also handles common hard things in the real world (dynamic size measurement, scroll position adjustment while reverse scrolling and imperative scrolling, iOS support, etc).
-- **Fast:** Scrolling without frame drop needs optimization in many aspects (reduce CPU usage, reduce GC, [reduce layout recalculation](https://gist.github.com/paulirish/5d52fb081b3570c81e3a), optimize with CSS, optimize for frameworks, etc).
+- **Fast:** Natural virtual scrolling needs optimization in many aspects (eliminate frame drops by reducing CPU usage and GC and [layout recalculation](https://gist.github.com/paulirish/5d52fb081b3570c81e3a), reduce visual jumps on repaint, optimize with CSS, optimize for frameworks, etc).
 We are trying to combine the best of them.
 - **Small:** Its bundle size should be small as much as possible to be friendly with modern web development.
 Currently each components are ~3kB gzipped and the total is [~5kB gzipped](https://bundlephobia.com/package/virtua).
-- **Flexible:** Aiming to support many usecases - fixed size, dynamic size, horizontal scrolling, reverse scrolling, RTL, mobile, sticky, infinite scrolling, placeholder, scrollTo, scroll restoration, DnD, table, and more.
+- **Flexible:** Aiming to support many usecases - fixed size, dynamic size, horizontal scrolling, reverse scrolling, RTL, mobile, infinite scrolling, scroll restoration, DnD, keyboard navigation, sticky, placeholder and more.
 See [live demo](#demo).
 - **Framework agnostic (WIP):** Currently only for [React](https://react.dev/) but we could support [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), [Solid](https://www.solidjs.com/), [Angular](https://angular.io/), [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) and more in the future.

 ## Demo